Chiral algebras in Landau-Ginzburg models: Discussions and further directions

 \section{Discussions and further directions}

-In this paper, we have only scratched the surface of the subject, demonstrating some general properties of chiral algebras of $\N=(0,2)$ theories and giving several simple examples.
-The most general property was the RG invariance of the answer (in the presence of R-symmetry), which makes chiral algebras interesting objects to study in the context of dualities.
-The tree-level exactness in a wide class of models is another interesting property.
+We have only scratched the surface of the subject, demonstrating some general properties of chiral algebras of $\N=(0,2)$ theories and giving several simple examples.
+The most general property was the RG invariance of the answer, which makes chiral algebras interesting objects to study in the context of dualities.

 One obvious extension of this work would be to get a better description of chiral algebras of $\N=(2,2)$ LG models with quasi-homogeneous (or even general) polynomial superpotentials.
 Our treatment allowed us to find answers in some cases, but it would be much nicer to have a more general result, which would associate chiral algebra to any polynomial superpotential.
 It would also be useful to find some classes of $\N=(0,2)$ models in which the chiral algebra could be described completely.